 Embodying the Missing Link: From Classroom Content to Community

-This keynote will feature a presentation by a group of students, staff and faculty on a recently completed film about marginalization and exclusion in university classrooms resulting from systemic practices and microaggressions.
+This plenary will feature a presentation by a group of students, staff and faculty on a recently completed film about marginalization and exclusion in university classrooms resulting from systemic practices and microaggressions.
 The film is the work of the Social Inclusion, Diversity and Equity (SIDE) Committee within Laurier's faculty of Social Work.
 Although Masters of Social Work studies emphasize issues of marginalization, exclusion, and oppression, this acquired knowledge does not always translate into embodied experiences and behaviours.
 The film is based on previous presentations by the SIDE Committee using an adapted version of Forum Theatre, where scenes portraying marginalization and oppression are enacted for an audience and then re-enacted with an invitation to viewers to intervene in the interests of creating a better outcome.
 Jointly funded by a Laurier Teaching Fellowship and the Faculty of Social Work, the film showcases incidents in which students from non-dominant groups experience exclusion and being positioned as "Other" in classrooms.
-The keynote participants will show video segments from the project, discuss their experiences in relation to these segments, and respond to audience questions.
+Participants will show video segments from the project, discuss their experiences in relation to these segments, and respond to audience questions.